glutengo/rendering-strategies/backend/res/posts/considerations/considerations.md

 In theory, this task can even be performed manually.
 If we have an existing single page application which is rendered in the browser, we can wait for the application to finish loading.
-We can then access the DOM tree via the developer tools of the browser, copy the current contents and save them in a HTML file.
+We can then access the DOM tree via the developer tools of the browser, copy the current content and save it in a HTML file.

 This means a lot of manual work, especially if the application consists of many different pages.
 Instead of manually creating these files, this can also be achieved by running a script which automates this process.